plausible/website/_articles/simple_web_analytics.md

 **3. You can keep your website experience simple and visitor-friendly**

+Plausible is built as a [privacy-first web analytics tool](https://plausible.io/privacy-focused-web-analytics).
 By using Plausible, you don't need to compromise the user experience of your website.
 You don't need to have any prompts to obtain consent for GDPR, CCPA or PECR.

 You don't need to show any cookie banners either.
 You can focus on creating a pure web experience instead and your visitors can enjoy your site without any annoyances and distractions.